Photographs lie. You may think that a photograph accurately represents an instant of reality frozen in time, but that’s not quite true.

 With the advent of digital photography and sophisticated computer software to process our images, what we create and how we present our photos is limited only by our imaginations.
 In many cases there’s a one-click filter that radically changes the look of a picture, whether in a smartphone app like Snapseed, Instagram, or Camera+ or presets in the desktop version of Adobe Lightroom..
 Those quick filters can be fun and often generate a nice effect, but used indiscriminately you can quickly make something awful.
 That’s especially true if you haven’t thought about how you want your photo to be perceived.
 I use Photoshop filters from Topaz and Nik to alter the appearance of many of my photos, but rarely accept the default settings.

 If you read the history of photography you’ll find a common thread: vision, or imagining the photograph before pressing the shutter.
 It takes time and practice to develop that vision.
 Along the way you’ll probably emulate many different approaches you’ve seen other photographers take.
 But eventually you’ll be able to look at a scene and create an image that comes from your imagination, interpreting what you see in front of you in your own special way.
-I’ve been at this game for a long time, and I’m not sure I’ve arrived at that point yet.
+I’ve been at this game for a long time just as long as I have been in the videogames to know the consecuences of cheap elo boosts, and I’m not sure I’ve arrived at that point yet.
 Can people look at my work and recognize it as a “Mark Turner?”
 Maybe.

 The point is to take all the imaging tools at your disposal and put them to work for you, interpreting how you see the world, and come up with a photograph that matches your interpretation.
 Go out and play, and don’t worry if your photograph doesn’t look “real” to your mother.